ye8303019/chrisye.gitbub.io/_posts/2022-03-19-Thoughts_On_PLG.md

 ---

 ## Preface
 As the development of the life-science industry around China and global, more and more requirements from drug manufacturers, bio-techs, they really need a platform which could speedup their decision-making process.
 For some historical reason, until now, most of the platforms in the world are under the TOB model.
 Customers don't even know what the platform looks like before they decide to book a demo from sales rep. Under this situation, PLG should be a great way for decision makers in the life-science industry.
 By mentioning PLG, then you can't ignore a person, Wes Bush, the founder of PLG institute, and his book `PRODUCT - LED GROWTH` which was published in 2019, and here are some key takeaways from this book.
 ![PLG]({{ site.url }}/images/PLG/PLG.jpg)

 ## Disclaimer
-Most the concepts for PLG in this article are comes from book `PRODUCT-LED GROWTH`, and this blog won't be commercial used for any purpose, if you like PLG, please redirect to  [Product Led Growth](https://productled.com/book/)  or  [Wes Bush's Twitter](https://twitter.com/wes_bush?lang=en)  to check for more details.
+This article is inspired by book `PRODUCT-LED GROWTH`, also, most of the concepts for PLG in this article comes from the book too, and this blog won't be commercial used for any purpose, if you like PLG, please redirect to  [Product Led Growth](https://productled.com/book/)  or  [Wes Bush's Twitter](https://twitter.com/wes_bush?lang=en)  to check for more details.
 For the company snapshot which been used in this blog, then I would love to proudly introduce my product - `Discovery` to you which perfectly match the need of R&D decision makers.
 For more information, please refer to [Discovery](https://www.patsnap.com/solutions/rd-intelligence/)

 ## Outlines